isomerpages/psd-corp/newsroom/media-releases/_posts/2015-09-30-post-Serving the nation and proud of it – Public Service Month 2015.md

 Public Service Month will end with a reception for long service medallists and PS21 Star Service Awardees to be hosted by the President at the Istana on 20 October.

-More details on Public Service Festival can be found at&nbsp;[www.psfestival.sg](http://www.psfestival.sg/)&nbsp;and the key events of Public Service Month are listed in the Annex.
+Key events of Public Service Month are listed in the Annex.

 **ANNEX**